lacebark of the wet western mountain valleys

 Main Threats

-Habitat loss from land clearance is the primary threat.
+Habitat loss from land clearance is primary threat.
 Browsing by introduced possums and deer.
 Climate change affecting subalpine habitats.
-No significant pest or disease issues.
+No significant pest or disease issues identified.

 Population

 Populations are considered stable in remaining forest fragments.
-The species is common in mountain forests west of the Southern Alps.
-It is not considered threatened.
-It is threatened by ongoing habitat loss and browsing by possums.
-Protection of mountain forest is critical for the species survival.
+Species is common in mountain forests west of the Southern Alps.
+Not considered threatened but faces ongoing habitat loss.

 Conservation Status